-The main change is surely that Old Shanghai is not a taboo as it was.
-The story is not anymore that foreigners were evil and brought all troubles to China.
+The main change is surely that Old Shanghai is not a taboo anymore.
+Official history is no longer that foreigners were evil and brought all troubles to China.
 Thanks to movies and TV Series (See post “Shanghai Shanghai“), the ideas that seem to dominate among young Shanghainese is that Old Shanghai was a Chinese metropolis with strong foreign influence, very modern for its time (See post “Ordinary metropolis, Shanghai a model of urbanism” ).
 This strongly connects with today’s modernity in Shanghai.

 Having spent more than 13 years in Shanghai, events and places that from the early days now seem far away.
-Having recently moved, I found a box of old advertising post card from 2004 to 2006.
-As I put the above picture on social medias, I realized that this sounds like far in time for many people in today’s Shanghai, just getting older, like a new part of Old Shanghai.
+Having recently moved, I found back a box of old advertising post card from 2004 to 2006.
+As I put the above picture on social medias, I realized that this sounds like so far in time for many people in today’s Shanghai.
+This period is quickly becoming part of Old Shanghai as well.